-The indicator blinks orange and the camera beeps once when the shutter button is pressed halfway?
+The indicator blinks green and the camera beeps once when the shutter button is pressed halfway?

 Your subject is too close.
-When the camera is at maximum wide angle, move about 3 cm (1.2 in.) or more away from your subject and shoot.
-Move about 45 cm (1.5 ft.) or more away when the camera is at maximum telephoto.
+When the camera is at maximum wide angle, move about 2 cm (0.79 in.) or more away from your subject and shoot.
+Move about 30 cm (1.0 ft.) or more away when the camera is at maximum telephoto.

-• The lamp lights when the shutter button is pressed halfway.
-To reduce red-eye and to assist in focusing, the lamp may light when shooting in dark areas.

-The \$ icon blinks when you try to take an image?
-When flash recharging begins, the flash icon will blink.
-You will be able to shoot once charging is complete.
+- The lamp lights when the shutter button is pressed halfway.
+To reduce red-eye and to assist in focusing, the lamp may light when shooting in dark areas. - The \$ icon blinks when you try to take an image?
+The flash is charging.
+You can shoot when recharging ends.